 Xilinx flip-chip packages are not hermetically sealed, and exposure to cleaning solvents or excessive moisture during board assembly can pose serious package reliability concerns.
 Small vents are placed by design between the heatspreader (lid) and the organic substrate to allow for outgassing and moisture evaporation.
 These vent holes are located in the middle of all four sides of FF flip-chip packages.
-The only exception would be for EF flip-chip packages in which the vent holes are dictated by chip-cap placement, which varies based on device.
 Solvents or other corrosive chemicals can seep through these vents and attack the organic materials and components inside the package and are strongly discouraged during board assembly of Xilinx flip-chip BGA packages.
+The only exception would be for EF flip-chip packages in which special epoxy protection is applied to protect against solvents.